Final thoughts about the Harvard Extension School

 - The New York Times' front page Extension School article

-Surely the Extension School has some drawbacks.
+Surely the Extension School has other drawbacks.
 What are they?
-It's true.
-I had a great experience at the Extension School, but found several notable shortcomings with the Extension School's degree programs.
+(Updated) It's true.
+Besides some of the issues described above, I have found several notable shortcomings with the Extension School's degree programs.

 The biggest problem is the University's resistance to accepting the Harvard Extension School and Extension School students as equals.
 Yes, students get ID cards and Harvard email addresses.
 They can use libraries and other facilities on campus.
 But they are treated as inferiors in several other important areas.